 No one is immune from overwhelm.
 It can happen to you no matter what your background, age or sex and it doesn’t take that much.

 If your emotions are already under pressure, you may find you are even more vulnerable to overwhelm.
-Teenagers are less resilient, as are people going through major life changes such as planning a wedding, losing a partner, moving house, or retiring from work.
+Teenagers are less resilient to it, as are people going through major life changes such as planning a wedding, losing a partner, moving house, or retiring from work.
+If you are running a business, have a family, or just have a lot on, it’s very likely overwhelm could be getting the way of you being the best version of yourself.

 Are you in overwhelm?